Stoor worm: Etymology

 The name stoor worm may be derived from the Old Norse Storðar-gandr, an alternative name for Jörmungandr, the world or Midgard Serpent of Norse mythology, Stoor or stour was a term used by Scots in the latter part of the 14th century to describe fighting or battles; it could also be applied to "violent conflicts" of the weather elements.
 Similar definitions are given by the Dictionary of the Older Scottish Tongue that covers the period up to the start of the 18th century; later volumes, when it was published as the Dictionary of the Scots Language and covered from 1700 onwards, include substantial, large and big; it further indicates it may be akin to the Old Norse stórr.
 It shows stoorworm as "a monster serpent, a sea-dragon" using Traill Dennison's tale as the basis for the definition.

 Mester means master; it may have been deemed Mester Stoor Worm because it was the "master and father of all stoorworms".
-In Scotland worm may frequently be applied to a dragon, as it is in northern England according to folklorist Katharine Briggs, a usage that derives from the Saxon and Norse terms.
+In Scotland worm may frequently be applied to a dragon, as it is in northern England according to folklorist Katharine Briggs, a usage that derives from the Saxon and Norse terms (see Germanic dragon).
 The spelling of the Old English and obsolete variant of the word worm is wyrm, meaning dragon or serpent.
 Traill Dennison's definition gives mester as "superior" with stoor being "large, powerful, strong or stern".
 He describes worm as "any animal of serpent shape".